ethereum-optimism/community-hub/src/docs/developers/integration.md

 #### Need ETH to pay for transactions on your local node

 Our local Optimistic Ethereum node setup will try to charge you transaction fees (like you might expect).
-**You can also bypass the need to pay fees locally by attaching `gasPrice: 0` to your transactions.**
+**You can bypass the need to pay fees locally by attaching `gasPrice: 0` to your transactions.**

-Alternatively, you can take a look at how we [fund accounts on L2 in our integration tests](https://github.com/ethereum-optimism/optimism/blob/68871b7a9e0989a7b126e800ab1b6b19edab2293/integration-tests/test/shared/utils.ts#L90-L101) for some inspiration for how to do this in your own tests.
+Alternatively, you can [take a look at how we fund accounts on L2 in our integration tests](https://github.com/ethereum-optimism/optimism/blob/68871b7a9e0989a7b126e800ab1b6b19edab2293/integration-tests/test/shared/utils.ts#L90-L101) for some inspiration for how to do this in your own tests.
 If you want to deploy a contract to testnet, you'll need to use our [ETH Gateway](https://gateway.optimism.io/) to deposit some ETH into the L2 system (more on that in a second).

 #### Still seeing the same bug after a patch or new release